Lemagex/lempreset-reshade/README.md

 Please head to the [latest release](https://github.com/Lemagex/lempreset-reshade/releases/latest).

 ## Setup
-Copy reshade-presets and reshade-shaders to your game directory to ensure you have the correct versions of shaders required to use these presets!!!!
-If you already have the shader files, please select SKIP and not REPLACE as yours may be more up to date!
+Copy reshade-presets to your game directory.
+I also recommend using [this plugin](https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV_UIONLY) to keep your UI untouched.

 ## Selecting Profile In-game
 All my profiles will be stored in your presets folder under >Lemage